 2 C all-purpose flour

-1 C Meyer lemon Winterhill olive oil
+1 C Meyer lemon Winterhill olive

 8 T ice water